 It’s quite difficult to find authentic Omani food since Omanis do not work in the services industry.
 Of course, you can order the national dishes at restaurants.
 However, since the dishes are prepared by foreign residents, your Omani friends will tell you that there is a slight difference in taste to what they eat at home.

 There are a handful of Omani run restaurants in Muscat and Nizwa.
 Be prepared to pay upwards of £20 per person for the experience of dining here.

 Muttrah is a very touristic area and restaurants here should be avoided unless absolutely necessary.
 You can wind up paying £10 for simple shawarma.

 Shopping in Oman

-For souvenirs, spices, fabrics and other interesting Arabian goods, venture into the souks but avoid the Mutrah souk as it is artificial and touristic.
+For souvenirs, spices, fabrics, and other interesting Arabian goods, venture into the souks.
+However, you should avoid the Muttrah souk as it is artificial and touristic.
 Nizwa souk is a good place since it is actually frequented by locals.

 Budget Accommodation in Oman

 Accommodation in Oman was previously restricted to luxury hotels and resorts.
 Fortunately, the country is expanding its accommodation options to welcome the more budget-conscious traveller.